DrShymaa2022/review_report_slacktivism_blockchain/README.md

 "Empowering Users in the Digital Age: Blockchain-Enabled Social Media for Web 3.0" https://link.springer.com/rwe/10.1007/978-3-031-76014-3_1-1

+Worldnetwork proof of human : https://x.com/vicepepe/status/2045213789809684655,
+within the quote and the original tweet: a 42 min video + the links to all related entities + the impact on token prices.

 A conceptual model and case study of blockchain-enabled social media platform https://www.sciencedirect.com/science/article/pii/S0166497222001572